slok/goresilience/Readme.md

 # Goresilience

 Goresilience is a Go toolkit to increase the resilence of applications.
-Inspired by hystrix at it's core but at the same time very different:
+Inspired by hystrix and similar libraries at it's core but at the same time very different:

 ## Features